History

 The Early Years

 The Workmen’s Circle was no ordinary fraternal organization.
-The Declaration of Principles adopted in 1901 at the first Workmen’s Circle Convention proclaimed:
+The Declaration of Principles adopted in 1901 at the first Workmen’s Circle Convention proclaimed (in Yiddish):

 The organization considered itself to be a part of the general labor movement.
 Members were “duty bound,” according to the constitution, to be loyal to their unions.
 By 1940 the Workmen’s Circle ran 100 Labor Lyceums, or community centers, across the country.